 The work areas for volunteers are well structured and organized to assure that all animals are taken care of and fed.
 Although the wildlife sanctuary can take into consideration personal wishes from volunteers regarding their preferred area of work, we cannot guarantee that your desires will be always met.
 Yet, there is one thing we can guarantee you for certain: Your stay abroad in Bolivia, in the middle of the jungle, will be a unique and unforgettable experience!

 Note: The tasks may vary.
 They depend on factors such as number of volunteers, weather, season, current needs of the project, as well as self-motivation.
 Not every volunteer may be fully involved in all tasks.

-Volunteers in this project in Bolivia live in a two-story volunteer house that features shared dormitories, a kitchen with a fridge and bathrooms with warm water.
+Volunteers in this wildlife sanctuary in Bolivia live in a two-story volunteer house that features shared dormitories, a kitchen with a fridge and bathrooms with warm water.
 You will share your room with a maximum of 3 other volunteers.
-Rooms are not usually separated by gender.

 Volunteers have access to the Internet every day from 6 pm to 7 am.
 In the nearby village of Villa Tunari, you can also find Internet cafés.

 Note: In Latin America, especially in remote areas where many of our volunteer projects take place, the cellular or internet connection is not always reliable and fast.